Moduli spaces and breather dynamics of analytic solutions in Heisenberg exchange-free chiral magnets: Introduction

 A property that often comes with BPS or supersymmetric solutions, is the existence of a moduli space -- a space of solutions with the \emph{same} energy.
 This is often a result of the large amount of symmetry present in such theories, severely limiting the types of viable potentials.
 The moduli space is not just an abstract mathematical notion, but can often be used to approximate dynamics of solitons in the near-BPS limit, by describing them as points on the moduli space instead of as solutions of full field equations.
 The reason why this is not trivial at all, is the fact that the moduli space is often endowed with a curved and sometimes complicated metric.
 The first example of this was put forward by Manton in the seminal paper \cite{Manton:1981mp} (see also Ref.~\cite{Atiyah:1992if}), where the scattering of BPS monopoles is described by geodesic motion on the 2-monopole moduli space.

 In Ref.~\cite{Bolognesi:2024mjs}, axisymmetric analytic solutions were found for the restricted magnetic Skyrmion.
 Due to the limitation on the rotation of the magnetic Skyrmion coming from the DMI, it was conceivable that there would not be a nontrivial moduli space.
 In this paper, however, we find an infinite-dimensional moduli space.
 We study the equations of the restricted magnetic Skyrmion from the point of view of fluid paths and find that they are described by perfect circles.
 It turns out that the circles need not be concentric, since the centre can ``move'' as the radius changes.
 The only constraint is that the circles may not intersect each other.
-We call the symmetry connecting one such solution to another a ``contour-preserving'' map, and these maps generate the moduli space.
 We thus propose that the restricted magnetic Skyrmion has a moduli space described by the configurations of a ``string'' which has zero tension up to a certain maximum extension.
 Reintroduction of an infinitesimal Heisenberg exchange energy gives the string a tension.

 This paper is organized as follows.
 In Sec.~\ref{sec:fluid} we introduce the restricted model and study the moduli space of the analytic solutions from the point of view of fluid paths.
 In Sec.~\ref{sec:dynamics}, we consider the time-dependent counterparts that resemble breather-like Skyrmions.
 In Sec.~\ref{sec:3d}, we contemplate the extension of the model to three dimensions, but conclude that Hopfions do not exist.
 We conclude in Sec.~\ref{sec:conclusion} with a discussion and outlook.
-We relegate some supplemental material to three appendices.
+We relegate some supplemental material to an appendix.